HardisonCo/.github/international/bolivia/bo-health/hms-api/index.md

 ## Integration Points

-This document outlines how HMS-API is integrated with bo_Health systems in Bolivia.
+This document outlines how HMS-API is integrated with bo-health systems in Bolivia.